-Understand the concept of electromechanical energy conversion and 1. understand the principle operations of transformers, generators and motors, by applying principles of engineering, science, and mathematics.
-[1] 2.
+1. Understand the concept of electromechanical energy conversion and understand the principle operations of transformers, generators and motors, by applying principles of engineering, science, and mathematics.
+[1] 3.
 Know the construction associated with electrical machines.
-[1] 3 Analyze engineering problems related to the operation of electrical 5. machines with MATLAB.
+[1] 4.
+Analyzing simple problems related to operation of electrical machines with MATLAB.